55 Super Facts About the Super Bowl

 In 2010, Super Bowl XLIV featured an unusual piece of memorabilia: The coin that was flipped right before the game had previously spent 11 days orbiting the Earth on a NASA space mission.

-42. A California Aquarium hosts an Otter Bowl.
+42. For several years, a California Aquarium hosted an Otter Bowl.

-For the past several years, the Aquarium of the Pacific in Long Beach, California, has hosted an annual Otter Bowl on Super Bowl Sunday, where a group of these adorable mammals play around with a football while a staffer narrates the action.
+For several years, the Aquarium of the Pacific in Long Beach, California, hosted an annual Otter Bowl on Super Bowl Sunday, where a group of these adorable mammals play around with a football while a staffer narrates the action.
 The event was canceled in 2019 so that the aquarium and its visitors could pay tribute to Brook, a popular, 21-year-old sea otter resident who passed away shortly before the event following a diagnosis of congestive heart failure.
-The event has returned for 2020 though.
+The event returned for 2020, but is not slated to take place in 2021.

 43. Tom Brady is the NFL's most winning quarterback.

-The New England Patriots' Tom Brady has won six Super Bowls, more than any other starting quarterback.
+Longtime New England Patriot and newly minted Tampa Bay Buccaneer Tom Brady has won six Super Bowls, more than any other starting quarterback.
 Terry Bradshaw and Joe Montana won four apiece.

 44. The player who scored the first-ever Super Bowl touchdown was hungover.